-There is a common misconception that quail eggs taste different than chicken or duck eggs when in reality, all three eggs have very similar tastes (depending upon how they were raised).
+There is a common misconception that quail eggs taste different than chicken or duck eggs when in reality, all three eggs have very similar tastes (depending upon how you raised them).

 There are plenty of converts who have tasted quail eggs and will never go back to chicken eggs just due to the creaminess of their texture.

-To sum it up, quail eggs are lighter in flavor than duck eggs and creamier in composition than chicken eggs.
+Quail eggs are lighter in flavor than duck eggs and creamier in composition than chicken eggs, to sum it up.

 Which Breed is Best for Eggs?